BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.4.4 - 19 May 2019 =
+* Fixed the editor issue in order to only apply the fix related to the form designer in certain pages.
+* Fixed email notification duplicate values for taxonomies in the table of all fields.
+* Improved the notification code to be more fast and stable.
+Now the empty shortcodes will be replace by empty string to not send noice shortcode tags into the email to the final users.

 = 2.4.3 - 17 May 2019 =
 * Fixed fields with ajax validations allows to enter a lower number in Max Length than the entered in Min Length.
 * Fixed the empty editor with gutenberg.